Closeup of car tires in winter on the road

 Medicine

-Further Reading: Travel Worry-Free With the NEW JaseGo Medication Kit
+Related: Travel Worry-Free With the NEW JaseGo Medication Kit

 Step 4 – Bathroom

-If at this point you are laughing at me, I need to laugh back at you, because at least I’m not one of the multiple people I saw peeing on the side of a busy parking lot somewhere in the city.
+If, at this point, you are laughing at me, I need to laugh back at you, because at least I’m not one of the multiple people I saw peeing on the side of a busy parking lot somewhere in the city.

 Wipes double for a million other purposes, especially if you have children.
 The good news is, while our cars don’t have a sink, we all have hand sanitizer and were not shaking hands anytime soon:)

-Step 5 – Learn to Conserve
+Step 5 – How to Conserve Fuel and Keep Warm

 When Help Isn’t Coming